-3. Open the blade guard at idler guide arm by undoing the mounting screws and removing it as illustrated below.
+3. Remove the blade guard at idler guide arm by undoing the mounting screws and sliding it out of the guide assembly.

 4. Remove the worn blade by sliding it off the wheels and out off both guide blocks

 - 5. Your new blade will be in a coil.
 While wearing gloves, hold the blade away from yourself; twist the blade to uncoil it.
 Do not let the blade teeth bounce on the concrete floor as some damage may be caused. - 6.
 Place the new blade in the carbide guides and then slide the blade over the wheels.
 The teeth should be pointing towards the drive side as they pass through the carbide guides. - 7.
 Make sure there is a small amount of play between the blade and guide carbides.
 The blade band should be snug but able to move freely up and down.